Motivation and inspiration can quickly turn into envy and resentment when you compare your achievements with those of others.

 You must enjoy the ride, appreciate the hurdles, and glorify the sacrifice of chasing that dream and milestone.

 This is a lesson that will save you lots of pain in the long run, I promise you that.

-Now don’t get me wrong I believe you must be competitive, hungry and always be looking for that next mountain to climb but your mental rating system for success may need a recalibration.
+Now don’t get me wrong I believe you must be competitive, hungry, and always be looking for that next mountain to climb but your mental rating system for success may need recalibration.